vgs-samples/vgs-collect-show-flutter-demo/README.md

 # README

-This demo shows how to integrate VGS Collect [iOS](https://github.com/verygoodsecurity/vgs-collect-ios) and [Android](https://github.com/verygoodsecurity/vgs-collect-android) SDK to your Flutter app.
+This demo shows how to integrate VGS Collect [iOS](https://github.com/verygoodsecurity/vgs-collect-ios) and [Android](https://github.com/verygoodsecurity/vgs-collect-android) SDK into your Flutter app.
-We don't have official Flutter package.
+VGS don't have official Flutter package.
 You can easily integrate VGS Collect SDK into your mobile crossplatform Flutter apps.

 # Table of contents